egorvdovenko/qr-itsupport-bot/README.md

 # qr-itsupport-bot

 This is a Telegram bot designed to provide IT support.
-It allows users to view their tickets, view pending tickets, and change the bot's language.
+It allows users to view their tickets, view pending tickets, subscribe to notifications and change the bot's language.
 The bot uses WebSocket technology for real-time communication, ensuring instant updates and seamless interaction between the bot and the users.

 ## Commands